Trail running shoes vs. hiking shoes: Your best bet for exploring the outdoors

 At first glance, you'll notice some similarities between hiking shoes and trail runners, mainly their lugged outsoles.
-Trail running shoes are specifically designed for running on more aggressive trails with roots, rocks and uneven terrain.
+Trail running shoes are specifically designed for running on more aggressive trails with roots, rocks, and uneven terrain.
 They help runners avoid slipping in the mud or on loose debris with specially designed lugged outsoles, while also offering protection underfoot with a more dense, rigid midsole.

 Trail running shoes are made with a more durable upper than their road running counterparts but still offer optimal breathability for your runs.
 They're designed to be lightweight, cushioned, and move well with your foot and body while bounding down the next switchback.

-5 key differences between trail running shoes vs hiking shoes
+5 key differences between trail running shoes vs. hiking shoes

 With shoe technology constantly evolving and new and improved materials being used in each season of trail running shoes, there is a clear and growing interest in trail running shoes as the preferred option.
 But let's consider the full spectrum of what to choose and when.
-Hiking shoes absolutely still have a place in any outdoor enthusiast's gear wardrobe.
+Hiking shoes absolutely still have a place in any outdoor enthusiast's gear closet.